ansys/pyacp/doc/source/intro.rst

 scratch by importing an FE model (mesh).
 We are going to use the path to the model returned by the ``get_example_file`` function, but a raw path like ``r"path\to\your\model.acph5"`` can also be used.

-To load an existing model with PyACP, use the :meth:`.import_model` method:
+To load an existing ACP layup model with PyACP, use the :meth:`.import_model` method:

 .. testcode::